 One of the most visited monuments in Rome is the Pantheon, an architectural wonder that stands strong since ancient Roman times.
 Why was it built?
 Read about why the Eternal City’s best-preserved monument is so celebrated.
 Here is the story of the Pantheon in Rome.

+While the information provided here is free, we also sell tours at very reasonable prices.
 Headed to Rome?
 Let us curate your sightseeing!
 We offer bestselling Rome tours of the Vatican, Colosseum, Catacombs, the best foodie neighborhoods and more.
 Let a local, English-speaking guide take care of the navigation and tickets for you.
 After all, we’re the Italy experts.

 Records state it was originally built in 27 B.C.
 How do we know?
 Well, the inscription on the front of the structure read